|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 List of accreditations for the Child Care Assistance Program rate differential

 The Minnesota Department of Human Services approves accreditations for child care centers and school-age programs to qualify for the Child Care Assistance Program (CCAP) 15 percent rate differential.

-Accrediting organizations interested in seeking approval are required to apply by August 1, 2014.
-Read this FAQ (PDF) to learn more.
+Accrediting organizations interested in seeking approval are required to apply.
+The application process is now open, and applications are due August 31, 2015.
+Read this FAQ (PDF) to learn more..